havrydotdev/hono-react-template/README.md

 # Hono + React App Template

-This is a GitHub template repository for building monolithic applications using [Hono](https://hono.dev/) and [React](https://react.dev/).
+This is a template repository for building monolithic applications using [Hono](https://hono.dev/) and [React](https://react.dev/).
 It provides a modern and efficient setup for developing full-stack applications with client-side rendering.

 ## Features